Difference Between Viking and Norse

 Viking vs Norse

 Norse are the people, language, and culture of Scandinavia during the Viking Age.
 Vikings were a specific group of Norse seafarers known for their raiding and exploration.
-While not all Norse people were Vikings, the Viking Age is often associated with Norse culture and history.
+While not all Norse people were Vikings, the Viking Age is associated with Norse culture and history.

 Viking is an academic or modern name given to the people who once lived in Scandinavia and within some years they were settled across northern and western Europe around the 11th century.